alanrogers/denisova/README.md

 # denisova

-README files associated with data from Meyer et al paper on high-coverage Denisovan genome
+Files associated with data from Meyer et al paper on high-coverage Denisovan genome.
+This repo contains no data; just the scripts we used to download and filter the data and to convert it into .raf format for use with Legofit.

 Subdirectories, each with its own README.md file: